Google I/O 2015—Android M Permissions: Best Practices for Developers

 adb shell pm list permissions.

 To use the Settings app, go to Settings > Applications.
 Pick an app and

 scroll down to see the permissions that the app uses.
 For developers, the adb '-s'

 option displays the permissions in a form similar to how the user will see them:

 $ adb shell pm list permissions -s All Permissions: Network communication: view Wi-Fi state, create Bluetooth connections, full Internet access, view network state Your location: access extra location provider commands, fine (GPS) location, mock location sources for testing, coarse (network-based) location Services that cost you money: send SMS messages, directly call phone numbers ...

-High-level permissions restricting access to entire components of the
+You can apply high-level permissions restricting access to entire components

 android:permission attribute on the desired

-component, naming the permission that will be used to control access to
+component, naming the permission that controls access to

 (applied to the